AlfredA93/pf-api/TESTING.md

 ## Bugs <a name="be-bugs"></a>
 There was only one minor bug in the backend API which is mentioned below.
 Beyond this bug there are no known bugs in the API.

-- Problem: The filter names not displaying on the api view - this is only visible when debug = True in development mode and does not cause any problems with the functioning of the API
+- **Problem**: The filter names not displaying on the api view - this is only visible when debug = True in development mode and does not cause any problems with the functioning of the API
   - ![Known Django Filter Bug](/documentation/testing-imgs/bug-known-djangofilter.webp)
-- Fix: None, this is a known Django REST Framework bug and does not need any additional fix.
+  - ***Fix***: None, this is a known Django REST Framework bug and does not need any additional fix.
 To help understand which field is which, I commented in the code to give reference.